LAWS 7001 Advanced Clinical Legal Placement

 Coordinator Jennifer Whelan Opens in new window

-Description This 40 credit point unit consists of twenty days of clinical work within a legal practice environment.
+Description This 40 credit point subject consists of twenty days of clinical work within a legal practice environment.
 Students are mentored by experienced legal practitioners to develop and apply knowledge and skills in legal practice.
 Students are responsible for organising their placements with legal services or practices working in areas of interest to the student and the proposed placement must be approved by the School of Law.
 Students are required to perform professional tasks in the legal service or practice setting and to undertake self-directed study including completing a self- directed research report on a work- related project and workplace reflections.
-These together with a Professional Performance Report from their workplace supervisor/mentor, will comprise assessment for the unit on a satisfactory/unsatisfactory basis.
+These together with a Professional Performance Report from their workplace supervisor/mentor, will comprise assessment for the subject on a satisfactory/unsatisfactory basis.
 Students are supported in this through the provision of supporting materials.
-Advanced Clinical Legal Placement may be undertaken in any study period and may, by agreement, be organised in ways which suit the workplace supervisor/mentor and the student and as agreed with the Unit Coordinator.
+Advanced Clinical Legal Placement may be undertaken in any study period and may, by agreement, be organised in ways which suit the workplace supervisor/mentor and the student and as agreed with the Subject Coordinator.
 This may include, for example, undertaking the 20 day clinical work placement as a four week block or distributed over the session parallel to their program of study.

 Discipline Business and Commercial Law